 Prof. Shirley Alexander AM Non-Executive Director

-Shirley Alexander is Professor of Learning Technologies at the University of Technology Sydney (UTS) where she is currently Deputy Vice-Chancellor and Vice President (Education and Students); having previously held the positions of Director, Institute for Interactive Media and Learning and Dean, Faculty of Education.
+Shirley Alexander is Professor Emeritus at the University of Technology Sydney (UTS) where she was previously Deputy Vice-Chancellor & Vice President (Education and Students) for over 10 years; having previously held the positions of Director, Institute for Interactive Media and Learning and Dean, Faculty of Education.

-Shirley’s long term agenda has been on the effective use of technologies in education including K–12 and higher education.
+Shirley was a Professor of Learning Technologies and her long term research agenda has been on the effective use of technologies in education including K-12 and higher education.
 She has been a member of three successive national government committees advising on improvements to higher education teaching and learning.
-She was the Chair of the Digital Education Advisory Group (DEAG) Committee reporting to the Federal Minister for School Education, Early Childhood and Youth, Australia, tasked with provide advice on ways of achieving high quality contemporary learning outcomes from investments in digital education for K–12.
+She was the Chair of the Digital Education Advisory Group (DEAG) Committee reporting to the Federal Minister for School Education, Early Childhood and Youth, Australia, tasked with provide advice on ways of achieving high quality contemporary learning outcomes from investments in digital education.
+She was awarded the Order of Australia in 2022 for this work.

 Prof. Sandra Milligan Non-Executive Director